TudorMurariu/UBB-INFO/an2/Semestrul1/Engleza/Elixir in a nutshell.md

 * Conclusion.

 # What is Elixir?
 &nbsp;Elixir is a programming language that was created in 2011 by José Valim.
-It is a functional, dynamic language that is built on top of the Erlang virtual machine (VM).
-Just like Java, a language that is also built on top of a virtual machine, it is portable and it can run on any operating system.
+It is a functional, dynamic language that is built on top of the Erlang virtual machine (EVM).
+Just like Java, a language that is also built on top of a virtual machine (JVM), it is portable and it can run on any operating system.
 Elixir is known for its simplicity, concurrency, and scalability.

 # Hello world in Elixir.
 ```elixir